Opposite of a heavy pole-shaped implement, typically intended for use as a weapon

 (British, informal) Opposite of to accept or tolerate (an unpleasant or unwelcome person or situation)

-(stick out) Opposite of to protrude or extend in a certain direction
+(stick out) Opposite of to be conspicuous or noticeable

 Opposite of to cheat, deceive or defraud someone for personal gain